There are a number of reasons why people use complementary or alternative therapies.

 Boosting your immune system

+There are claims that certain complementary therapies can boost their immune system and help fight cancer.
 There is evidence that feeling good and reducing stress boosts the immune system.
 But doctors don't know if this can help the body to control cancer.

 There are clinical trials looking at how certain complementary therapies might affect the immune system.